syauqy/landing-pippin-app/public/content/terms.md

 ## 14. Contact Us

-If you have any questions about these Terms, please contact us at [hey@getpippin.app](mailto:hey@getpippin.app).
+If you have any questions about these Terms, please contact us at [hey@syauqy.dev](mailto:hey@syauqy.dev).